CampbellOleson/mixr-live/README.md

    **Audio Bank**

 - Compositions on MIXR aren't lost when a user navigates away from the page.
-- Audio files are base64 encoded and stored as strings in local storage, then retrieved for playback
+- Audio files are base64 encoded and stored as strings in local storage.

 ``` javascript
   function _arrayBufferToFile(uri) {